BrownCSCI1230/projects_ray/docs/ray_1/README.md

 <details>
   <summary> Can we do better? </summary>
-  Of course you can have more samples.
-And having only one sample per pixel is definitely going to cause aliasing.
-You have encountered the notion of aliasing in previous lectures and in the last assignment.
+  The problem with only one ray per pixel is that it will cause aliasing, and you have encounter this notion in previous lectures and assignment.

+  Yes, of course we can do better, and one obviously way is to have multiple samples at each pixel, which is literally called multi-sampling anti-aliasing, or MSAA in short.

+  Here is a pair of images to show you the difference with and without super-sampling.

   <p align="center">
     <img src="./cast_ray.png" width="80%">